JordanBlount/therealist/README.md

-I created this designs for the app in Figma.
+I created these designs for the app in Figma.
 Trying to test my design skills as well.

 **Mobile**